 Long stays and regular visitors will save you money.
 Build in price breaks when your visitors add days to their trips and stay longer than a week.
-When you can get a full group that stays for an extended period of time, you save money on cleaning and you have fewer gaps between bookings.
+When you can get a full group that stays for an extended period of time.
+You save money on cleaning and you have fewer gaps between bookings.
 Having a new guest every day means seven times the cleaning of having a guest that stays for the full week.
 Not to mention, you have to worry about check-ins, check-outs, getting deposits and more.
-If a guest wants to stay over the same period of time every year, you should consider offering a discount for that as well.
-Things are easier when you can trust a loyal guest, plus you are reducing the numbers of days throughout the year that need filling.
+Also if a guest wants to stay over the same period of time every year.
+You should consider offering a discount for that as well.
+Things are easier when you can trust a loyal guest.
+Also plus you are reducing the numbers of days throughout the year that need filling.

 We think you get all the informations about 5 Tips to Boost your Bookings With the right updates and listing, your rental property will be better prepared for an increase in guests.
 Save time and money by boosting those bookings and reducing your legwork.